 Management believes that its relationship with the Dilawri Group provides the REIT with additional opportunities to add quality automotive dealership properties to its portfolio in an accretive manner.
-Pursuant to the Strategic Alliance Agreement, the REIT has the right of first offer on properties that are suitable for use as an automotive dealership that are acquired, developed, redeveloped, refurbished, repositioned or held for sale by the Dilawri Group.
+Pursuant to the Strategic Alliance Agreement, which is further described under Section 8 "Related Party Transactions", the REIT has a right of first offer on properties that are suitable for use as an automotive dealership that are acquired, developed, redeveloped, refurbished, repositioned or held for sale by the Dilawri Group.

-Since completion of the IPO, the REIT has acquired seven automotive dealership properties from the Dilawri Group under the Strategic Alliance Agreement.
+Since completion of the IPO, the REIT has acquired eight automotive dealership properties from the Dilawri Group under the Strategic Alliance Agreement.